 “In the short term, a stressful work environment can contribute to problems such as headache, stomachache, sleep disturbances, short temper and difficulty concentrating.
 Chronic stress can result in anxiety, insomnia, high blood pressure and a weakened immune system.
 It can also contribute to health conditions such as depression, obesity and heart disease.
 Compounding the problem, people who experience excessive stress often deal with it in unhealthy ways such as overeating, eating unhealthy foods, smoking cigarettes or abusing drugs and alcohol.”
 (APA)

 A good place to start is to identify the source.
 Some common work-related sources of stress include lack of social support, work that doesn’t challenge or engage the employee, little control over job related decisions, unclear performance standards, conflicting demands, no opportunity for growth, or excessive workloads.
 I always say that chronically stressed people are likely to have heart events just as much as those with high cholesterol.
-When health coaching it is something I attack first.
 Lifestyle changes are hard to come by if stress isn’t managed.

 Here are a few ideas to help you manage stress at work: